Disclaimer:

 Water is one of our most precious resources, yet most of us have no idea how much we use or waste each day.

 New Zealand might seem like a country with plenty of water, but the reality is more complicated.
-Climate change is bringing more frequent droughts to some regions, while aging infrastructure struggles to keep up with growing demand.
-Many councils have introduced, or are considering, water meters and volumetric charging.
-For homeowners, reducing water consumption is becoming both an environmental and financial priority.
+Climate change is bringing more frequent droughts to some regions, while ageing infrastructure struggles to keep up with growing demand.

 The good news is that cutting your water use does not require major sacrifices.
 A combination of efficient fixtures, smart habits, and simple home improvements can dramatically reduce your consumption while maintaining your quality of life.